How Continuous Controls Monitoring addresses regulatory compliance demands

 ‘There are scenarios where organisations can have robust systems of controls and things still happen and we understand that.
 There are also times when controls are not as robust and it’s apparent when a breach occurs that things should have been done better.’

-As a result, most organisations have a large number of security solutions and controls in place —everything from vulnerability scanners to malware defenses to IT authentication to SIEM.
+As a result, most organisations have a large number of security solutions and controls in place —everything from vulnerability scanners to malware defences to IT authentication to SIEM.
 Unfortunately, these disjointed tools and technologies make it difficult to aggregate data to give GRC teams the required insight into exactly what assets they have on their network as well as whether proper controls are in place and turned on for each asset.
 Providing regulators with answers to their questions often requires manual, error-prone effort.

 CCM provides a layer above the organisation’s security controls that delivers unified visibility into all their assets and can determine which controls each asset has deployed and whether those controls are switched on and operating properly.
 This gives GRC teams the information they need to answer regulators’ questions about which controls they’ve implemented in their business.
 GRC tools can automatically access this information and GRC teams can easily transform this data into the formats different regulators demand.